-The term “skin cancer” refers to any cancer that begins in your skin.
-Skin cancer may develop on any part of your skin, but it can spread to nearby tissue and organs in advanced stages.
+Skin cancer refers to any cancer that begins in your skin.
+It may develop on any part of your skin and can spread to nearby tissues and organs if the disease advances.

-The second main type of skin cancer is melanoma.
-Melanoma cancer develops in the skin’s melanocyte cells.
-Melanocytes are the skin cells that generate skin’s brown pigment.
+- Melanoma develops in skin melanocyte cells.
+Melanocytes are skin cells that generate skin’s brown pigment.

 - Merkel cell carcinoma